Civil Engineering MEng/BEng (Hons)

 Modules

-If you meet the criteria, you could choose to take an additional fourth year master’s option, which will deepen your knowledge and expertise.
+If you meet the progression requirements, you could choose to take an additional fourth year master’s option, which will deepen your knowledge and expertise.

 Modules